Current as of October 2016 | Download print version (in PDF)

 - The transfer or importation of goods and the provision of services linked to their objectives by cultural or athletic institutions (covered by Articles 18(c) and 19(b) of the Income Tax Law) and that have been qualified by the National Institute of Culture or the Peruvian Athletic Institute (GST Law Article 2(g)); and

 - The import or transfer of goods on a gratuitous basis (“a título gratuito”) to Foreign Organizations or Entities of International Technical Cooperation (ENIEX), national nongovernmental organizations (ONGD-PERU), and private and nonprofit institutions that are eligible to receive donations of a charitable or educational character.
-A recipient organization must be duly registered in the corresponding APCI administrative registry and must obtain approval, in the form of a Ministerial Resolution, from the relevant ministry (GST Law Article 2 (k)).
+A recipient organization must be duly registered in the corresponding APCI administrative registry and must obtain approval, in the form of a Ministerial Resolution, from the relevant ministry for each donation (GST Law Article 2 (k)).

 An NPO can recoup GST paid in connection with the purchase of goods and services in Peru when they are paid for with overseas financing and/or non-reimbursable international technical cooperation funds.
 Eligible organizations must be registered with the APCI and with the SUNAT as exempt organizations for income tax purposes.